 - Make a paste.
 Mix shortening with avocado oil and almond flour and apply thickly inside the pan.
 Or just use shortening.

-- Freeze the pan once the paste is applied.
-This helps set the paste, so it doesn’t run into a pool of grease.
+- Freeze the pan once the paste or butter is applied.

 - After baking, allow to cool for fifteen minutes.
 This is important.